Business Guide

 • Covered area for rainy days

 See our batch processing guide for detailed setup instructions.
-Efficient processing is critical to profitability—the workflow from harvest timing through initial processing can make or break your operation's success.
+Efficient processing is critical—the workflow from harvest timing through initial processing can make or break your operation.

 Commercial Growing Tips